 top of page

-OUR ADVOCACY
+ADVOCACY

 As a central part of our advocacy efforts, we value our ability to amplify the student voice by communicating our experiences to representatives.
 SUNY SA makes students better advocates by providing the tools to successfully make our voices heard.
 Below we have provided a list of state representatives for each SUNY Institution along with advocacy tips.